 Connie is constantly calling Don, even in the middle of the night.
 But the carrot of the entire Hilton account is enough for Don to endure these intrusions on his personal life.
 Don may ultimately have a black mark with Connie when he does not literally follow through with a thought Connie provides to him.
 Sal is working on a commercial for Lucky Strike.
 But an incident with the client, Lee Garner, Jr., may jeopardize not only his position on the account but his position at Sterling Cooper.
 Sal takes out his frustrations by resorting to his primal urges.
 At the Draper house, Don and Betty are both preoccupied with their infatuations, Don's with Sally's former teacher Suzanne Farrell, and Betty's with Henry Francis.
 Both go to extreme measures to progress those infatuations.
-Written by

 Did You Know?

 When Don picks up his daughter's teacher while she is out jogging, there is a brief mention on the car radio of the discovery of bodies of two unnamed young Manhattan women - a reference to the real-life "Career Girls Murders" case in which roommates Janice Wylie and Emily Hoffert were stabbed to death in their apartment on August 28, 1963.
 See more

 When Harry is telling Don about a client wanting Salvatore fired, the top button of his coat goes from being unbuttoned to buttoned between shots.
 See more

 By Nnenna Freelon See more